 A cold frame is a short structure that keeps multiple plants warm at once.
 It is close to the ground, and you can open it during hot weather and close it at night to keep plants comfortable.

-A cold frame operates on the same principle as a greenhouse.
+A cold frame operates on the same principle as a greenhouse (often a wooden or metal frame with glass or plastic to let sunlight through).
 However, a cold frame is much smaller than a greenhouse.

 A cold frame won’t hold taller plants or trees like a greenhouse would.
 However, basil would fit perfectly in a cold frame if you want to provide them with extra cold protection.